God creates universe

 Date: Sunday, May 28th, 30 A.D.
 (Pentecost)

-Ten days after the ascension of Jesus, God pours out in mass, for the first time ever, his Holy Spirit.
-The events that take place on this Pentecost become a springboard for ultimately evangelizing the world.
+The greatest outpouring of God's Holy Spirt takes place ten days after the ascension of Jesus.
+The events that take place on this Pentecost become the pivotal springboard that will ultimately lead to evangelizing the entire world.

 The conversion of Saul to Paul